athega/ailera/docs/blueprint.md

 ### GET

-Redirects to the FlockFlow application
+Redirects to the Ailera application

 The link is formatted like this:
 ```
-flockflow://Login?token=<JWT>
+ailera://Login?token=<JWT>
 ```

 + Response 302 (application/json; charset=utf-8)